 Boot Camp Assistant is a feature that helps users to install a Windows partition on Mac's startup disk and supports dual boot at startup.
 However, this software only works on Intel-based Macs.

 Macs with an Apple M1 chip don't support installing Windows operating system on Mac any more (at least not now).
 Even though Microsoft rolled out Windows 10 ARM version, Apple has not officially supported Windows 10 on M1 Mac models.
-If you are an M1 Mac owner, when you launch Boot Camp Assistant an error message pops up telling you it cannot be used.
+When you launch Boot Camp Assistant an error message pops up telling you it cannot be used.

-If you do need to be able to use Windows, the best way is to install virtualization software like Parallels Desktop for Mac to help you accomplish some tasks that need Windows environment.
+If you do need to be able to use Windows, the best way is to install Mac virtual machine like Parallels Desktop for Mac to help you accomplish some tasks that need Windows environment.